One Day In Rome (With Map!) – How To Save Time And Make The Most Of Rome In A Day

-As the most convenient locations, check out the hotels near the Vatican to be close to your first sights in the morning, or the top hotels in the city center.
+As the most convenient locations, check out the hotels near the Vatican to be close to your first sights in the morning, the top hotels in Rome city center, or a convenient Trastevere accommodation.
 On the other hand, if you prefer to be close to the train station to catch your train and/or flight easily when you are leaving, you might prefer a hotel near Termini station.

 WANT TO READ IT LATER?
 PIN IT TO YOUR BOARD!